-- Most of the courses the Diocese runs are free, so there is no need for anyone to use their CMD allowance for any of these events! - Foxhill runs a number of courses for which there is a charge, but the SSMs CMD allowance can be used to pay for these.
+- Most of the courses the Diocese runs are free, so there is no need for anyone to use their CMD allowance for any of these events! - SSMs who hold PTO, that is are not licenced, cannot claim the CMD grant. - Foxhill runs a number of courses for which there is a charge, but the SSM's CMD allowance can be used to pay for these.
 However, to save unnecessary paperwork, SSMs are advised to check with Church House to see what allowance is left before booking.
 Church House can then advise Foxhill that the costs will be covered by the relevant allowance.
-Church House will then, on behalf of the SSM, arrange payment directly with them; - SSMs can claim for retreats, subscriptions (e.g. The Preacher magazine) or events run by other organisations by completing a claim form, available via the Diocesan website.
+Church House will then, on behalf of the SSM, arrange payment directly with Foxhill;

+• SSMs can claim for retreats, subscriptions (e.g. The Preacher magazine) or events run by other organisations by completing a claim form, available via the Diocesan website.
 The Diocese reimburses claims for up to a month after an event (see terms and conditions on the reverse of form);

-The downloadable form and CMD information are available on the diocesan website

-Clergy are reminded that all claims are dealt with on a first come, first served basis.
+The downloadable form and CMD information are available on the diocesan website.
+SSMs are reminded that the 'pot of money' available for CMD grants is limited and so all claims are dealt with on a first come, first served basis.